jeantessier/advent-of-code-2024/day17/README.md

 copying arbitrary bits from `Register A` to `Register C`, etc.

 I'm still burned out from the effort for Day 16.
 I'm giving up on Puzzle 2.

+One more attempt.
+I streamlined `Computer` instructions to rewrite them as bitwise operations.
+Dividing by powers of 2 is equivalent to shifting bits right.
+Modulo 8 is equivalent to keeping only the last three bits.
+I'm hoping it will be easier to reverse instructions this way.